 National PHN MyMedicare Implementation Program

-Supporting implementation of MyMedicare requires targeted activities for priority populations, changes to models of care, business practices, consumer engagement, and development of new systems, tools and training for both primary care workforce and PHN teams
+The implementation of MyMedicare requires targeted activities for priority populations, changes to models of care, business practices, consumer engagement, and development of new systems, tools and training for both primary care workforce and PHN teams

 PHNs, together with the Department of Health and Aged Care (DoHAC) and key stakeholders are working together to support local general practices and health providers to implement changes to prepare for and participate in MyMedicare.